carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 Checkout LLVM from Git
 ----------------------

 You can also checkout the source code for LLVM from Git.
-While the LLVM project's official source-code repository is Subversion, we are in the process of migrating to git.
-We currently recommend that all developers use Git for day-to-day development.

 .. note::